1838 Scholarship Campaign

 - Create a named endowment >>

 - See campaign leadership opportunities >>

 Today, the dream of a career in medicine often comes with a heavy burden of debt.
-In the Class of 2016, only 47 out of 183 students graduated debt-free.
-A review of graduates from the past five years shows students with debt carry an average of about $161,800.
+In the Class of 2018, only 49 out of 211 students graduated debt-free.
+The average debt for those Class of 2018 graduates with debt was $202,297.

 We are determined to make a medical education more affordable for our students.
 Through a sustained effort to hold tuition increases to a minimum, our medical school's tuition and fees are now the lowest in Virginia.